 I invite you to explore The Shame Free Zone.
 Here, you will find tools and resources to free yourself from the tyranny of shame and move toward a fuller expression of your truth and your gifts.
 Please explore the many free resources including an online community forum where you can connect with others.
 And feel free to contact me directly, especially if you wish to take advantage of my skill sets and insights over the phone or in person.

-Veronica invites you to join her in The Shame Free Zone™.
-Here you will discover her game-changing Exquisite Partnership Formula ™, a program designed to turn conflict into connection and sexual intimacy that grows deeper with each passing year.
+Veronica invites you to join her in her sacred space: The Shame Free Zone.
+Here you will discover her books Sex Secrets of Escorts and the soon to be published Love, Lust and Romance in the Wake of #MeToo, as well as her game-changing Exquisite Partnership Formula ™, a program designed to turn conflict into connection and sex that gets better with each passing year.